 Sculptures and 3D Drawings: Teachers often ask students to create artistic, visual representations for projects.
 3D pens can be an exciting artistic medium for any type of classroom.
 Art classes can use these pens to teach contour line, gesture drawing, expressive line, and a variety of sculptural techniques.
 Instead of folding paper for origami, students can trace geometric shapes and construct the origami design.

 Product Design: Students can make jewelry by tracing 2D designs or drawing directly into the air.
 Earrings, necklaces and decorative pieces for headbands have all been created in my classroom.

 Science: I was recently in a chemistry room and saw mobiles of atomic molecules hanging from the ceiling.
 When I saw these projects, I immediately thought about 3D pens.
 Students could use the 3D pens to create thematic classroom displays that are light-weight and easily hung from the ceiling.

 I have seen the most disinterested and disengaged students come alive with the opportunity to try new technology.
 They are often bored with traditional classroom materials and are desperate for cutting-edge mediums and tools that they see on the internet.
 The modern technology of 3D pens integrates and blends math, science and art in a user-friendly, efficient and visually appealing way.
-We have been testing the easy-to-use 3D pen from Dim3Printing for various projects, and my students love them!
-They will be available on Kickstarter this summer.

 My list of ways to incorporate 3D Pens in the classroom: